-When the increase in quantity or decrease in quantity of any unit price contract item does not exceed the limits set forth in Tables and , the change is considered a minor change.
-The Department will pay for minor changes in the Work at the unit bid price.
+When the increase in quantity or decrease in quantity of any unit price contract item does not exceed the limits set forth in Tables 104.02-1 and 104.02-2, the change is considered a minor change.
+The LPA will pay for minor changes in the Work at the unit bid price.
+Table 104.02-2 is not appliciable to Lump Sum Contract Items.

+In place of 104.02(D) above, the LPA has the option to use the following language from 23 CFR 635.109(a)(3)

+Significant changes in the character of work.

+(i) The engineer reserves the right to make, in writing, at any time during the work, such changes in quantities and such alterations in the work as are necessary to satisfactorily complete the project.
+Such changes in quantities and alterations shall not invalidate the contract nor release the surety, and the contractor agrees to perform the work as altered.

+(ii) If the alterations or changes in quantities significantly change the character of the work under the contract, whether such alterations or changes are in themselves significant changes to the character of the work or by affecting other work cause such other work to become significantly different in character, an adjustment, excluding anticipated profit, will be made to the contract.
+The basis for the adjustment shall be agreed upon prior to the performance of the work.
+If a basis cannot be agreed upon, then an adjustment will be made either for or against the contractor in such amount as the engineer may determine to be fair and equitable.

+(iii) If the alterations or changes in quantifies do not significantly change the character of the work to be performed under the contract, the altered work will be paid for as provided elsewhere in the contract.

+(iv) The term “significant change” shall be construed to apply only to the following circumstances:

+(A) When the character of the work as altered differs materially in kind or nature from that involved or included in the original proposed construction; or

+(B) When a major item of work, as defined elsewhere in the contract, is increased in excess of 125 percent or decreased below 75 percent of the original contract quantity.
+Any allowance for an increase in quantity shall apply only to that portion in excess of 125 percent of original contract item quantity, or in case of a decrease below 75 percent, to the actual amount of work performed.

 E. Eliminated Items.
-The Department may partially or completely eliminate contract items.
+The LPA may partially or completely eliminate contract items, or may eliminate portions of the Work described in the Basic Configuration.

-The Department will only make an adjustment to compensate the Contractor for the reasonable cost incurred in preparation to perform significantly changed work as set forth in or work completely eliminated prior to the date of the Engineer’s written order to significantly change or completely eliminate the Work.
-The adjustment will be determined according to and .
+The LPA will only make an adjustment to compensate the DBT for the reasonable cost incurred in preparation to perform significantly changed work as set forth in 104.02.D or work completely eliminated prior to the date of the Engineer’s written order to significantly change or completely eliminate the Work.
+The adjustment will be determined according to 109.04 and 109.05.
 Such payment will not exceed the price of the Contract Item.

-The Department will not seek a savings for maintaining traffic, mobilization, and construction layout stakes items for Eliminated Items of Work, unless there is a significant change.
+The LPA will not seek a savings for maintaining traffic, mobilization, and construction layout stakes items for Eliminated Items of Work, unless there is a significant change.

 F. Extra Work.
 Perform Extra Work as directed by the Engineer.
-The Department will pay for Extra Work as specified in .
-Time extensions, if warranted, will be determined according to .
+The LPA will pay for Extra Work as specified in 109.05.
+Time extensions, if warranted, will be determined according to 108.06.